lucianoayres/chatty-ai/README.md

 # View the definition of any agent (built-in, user-defined, or sample)
 chatty --view "Einstein"
 chatty --view "sagan"  # Works for sample agents too

+# Add a sample agent to your collection
+chatty --add "sagan"

 # Choose your conversation partner
 chatty --select "Sherlock Holmes"